 Aneurin (Nye) Wright was born in rural Idaho, USA, the son of a West Texan architect and a London writer.
 He earned a BA in English Literature from Yale and a BFA in Illustration and Communication Design from the Pratt Institute.
 He was the animation director for the ‘Short History of the United States’ cartoon sequence in Michael Moore’s Academy Award-winning documentary Bowling for Columbine.

 For over two years, Wright drew a weekly strip for the Waterstone’s Blog called Sprout’s Bookclub.
 In it, the great authors of the past travel through a wormhole in space and time to the present to pitch themselves and their work directly to the readership of the future: a five-month-old baby girl named Sprout.

 His graphic memoir Things to Do in a Retirement Home Trailer Park was published to critical acclaim by Myriad in 2012.
-His graphic novel Noni’s Wedding was published by Myriad in July 2017.
+His graphic novel Noni’s Wedding will be published by Myriad in 2021.
 Wright lives in Brighton with his graphic designer wife and daughter Sprout.